unfor19/python-project/README.md

   Hello willy
   ```

-### How do I import the package after installing it?
+### How do I import this package after installing it?

 - Import `appy` as a package